trampgeek/jobe/README.md

 and do not control access with API keys (see later), anyone will be able to connect to your machine and run their own code on it! **CAVEAT EMPTOR!**

+Installation on Ubuntu 16.04 systems should be straightforward but installation on other flavours of Linux or on systems with non-standard configurations may require
+Linux administrator skills.
+A possible alternative approach if things go wrong is to try the experimental [JobeInABox](https://hub.docker.com/r/trampgeek/jobeinabox/) Docker image, which should be runnable with a single terminal command on any Linux system that has docker installed.
+Thanks to David Bowes (UHerts) for most of the work on this.
+Please be aware that it is still experimental and hasn't been used in production by the author.
+Feedback is welcomed.

 Jobe runs only on Linux, which must have the Apache web server installed and running.
 PHP must have been compiled with the System V